jtimberman/jtimberman.name/README.md

 I am interested in platform and infrastructure engineering, technical operations, DevOps, SRE, incident response, application deployment, system automation, developer workflows, and open source communities.

-# Looking For Work!

-I am currently seeking employment.
-I am looking for a role that aligns with my background and experience.
-I value diversity, equity, and inclusion and am most interested in employers who are putting forth good effort into DEI.
+# Currently Employed!

+I recently started working as a Principal Engineer for the Central SRE team at Ticketmaster.

+# Professional Background

-I have a wide variety of experience as a senior engineering manager, and as a senior and principal (or staff) level individual contributor.
+I have a wide variety of experience as a senior engineering manager, and as a principal (or staff) level individual contributor.

 My background is largely in or related to building and managing infrastructure at scale encompassing the following industry areas:

+* Platform Engineering
+* Developer Experience
+* Engineering Services
 * Site Reliability Engineering (SRE)
-* DevOps
+* "DevOps" (it's not a job title)
 * Technical Web Operations
-* Systems integration
+* Systems Integration
 * Infrastucture as Code
-* Incident response
+* Incident Response, Management, and Collaboration
-* System administration
+* System Administration
 * IT Infrastruture

-My [LinkedIn Profile](https://www.linkedin.com/in/jtimberman/) has all the relevant job history and information.
+My [resume page](https://jtimberman.name/resume.html) has all the relevant job history and information about what I've done in my career.

 # Contact